Barði Jóhannsson: Bang Gang

 Bang Gang is a musical project of Barði Jóhannsson formed in 1996.

 Lady & Bird

 Lady & Bird is a collaboration between Keren Ann Zeidel and Barði Jóhannsson.
 They have released two albums and played special concerts with the Iceland Symphony Orchestra in Haskolabio (Reykjavík), Orchestre Lamoureux in Salle Pleyel (Paris) and a choir and harpist at the American Church in Paris.
-In 2011, Lady & Bird had a premier of their first opera, Red Waters in the French opera house Opéra de Rouen Normandie.
+In 2011, Lady & Bird had a premier of their first opera, Red Waters, in the French opera house Opéra de Rouen Normandie.

 Starwalker

-Starwalker is an electro-pop supergroup of the electro-pop icons, Jean-Benoit Dunckel (Air, Tomorrow’s World) and the Icelandic composer Bardi Johannsson (Bang Gang, Lady & Bird).
-The title Starwalker – suitably spatial and curious – is an umbrella term for the duo’s new work together.
+Starwalker is an electro-pop supergroup of the electro-pop icons Jean-Benoit Dunckel (Air, Tomorrow’s World) and the Icelandic composer Barði Jóhannsson (Bang Gang, Lady & Bird).
+The name Starwalker is an umbrella term for the duo’s work together.
 Their singles include "Bad Weather", "Blue Hawaii" and "Losers Can Win EP".
 A full-length self-titled album was released in April 2016.